Meet NASA’s Next Mars Rover Mission That Will Explore The Red Planet Soon

 NASA is building its next Mars rover mission that will be in the journey in the coming years.
 The space agency released stunning images of the artist’s concepts of the rover.

-The soon new rover is being developed at NASA’s Jet Propulsion Laboratory, Pasadena, California.
-NASA stated that it has seven new instruments, redesigned wheels and more autonomy.
-It also has the Mars 2020 mission’s cruise stage that will fly the rover in space, while the descent stage, which is a rocket-powered “sky crane” will lower it to planet’s surface.
+The new rover is being developed at NASA’s Jet Propulsion Laboratory, Pasadena, California.
+NASA stated that it has seven new instruments, redesigned wheels, and more autonomy.
+It also has the Mars 2020 mission’s cruise stage that will fly the rover in space, while the descent stage, which is a rocket-powered “sky crane” will lower it to the planet’s surface.
 These stages are being moved to JPL’s Spacecraft Assembly Facility.

 The rover also has a drill that will grab and hook rock cores.
 Meanwhile, its caching system that has a miniature robotic arm will seal up the samples and deposited them on the Martian surface that could be obtained by the future mission, according to Inverse.

 Jim Watzin, the director of NASA’s Mars Exploration Program, said that much of the hardware has already been achieved or even already exists is a major advantage for this mission.
-He further said that it saves them money, time and most of all, reduces risk.
+He further said that it saves them money, time, and most of all reduces risk.

 NASA said that the new mission has different goals from Mars Science Laboratory.
-The Mars 2020’s instruments aim to search for signs of ancient life by investigating the terrain that has been once had flowing rivers and lakes about over 3.5 billion years ago.
+The Mars 2020’s instruments aim to search for signs of ancient life by investigating the terrain that once had flowing rivers and lakes about 3.5 billion years ago.

 Are we alone in the universe?
 In just a few years, our next Mars rover will seek signs of ancient life by studying terrain on the Red Planet.
 Meet our #Mars2020 rover: https://t.co/PfYzut3Kad pic.twitter.com/Pk9D5n3zVo